jfhbrook/stardeck/notes/bluetooth.md

 ## Pairing to a Device

+**NOTE:** This also seems possible with KDE's bluetooth widget.
+But I'll have to try and reproduce it there.

 Here are the steps I did that led to me successfully pairing my iPhone.
 I'm not sure what reference I followed - TODO.

 I ran `bluetoothctl`, which put me in a REPL.
 I then ran: